JanEGerken/ms-in-dnns/lecture_e/assignment_e.md

 For Windows, we recommend WSL for this task.
 See the light tutorial in `README.md`.

 This task can be done either locally or on Google Cloud.
-If you choose the latter, put the following two required packages into the `requirements` of `launch_vertex_job.py`.

 ### Setup